mglodack/WPF/LostMouseCaptureEvent.md

 #### What does a FrameworkElement look like?

-Well, we have the ability to compare that `Point` returned from the method `GetPositio` with the dimensions of the FrameworkElement.
+Now that we have the value `position` which is of type `Point`, we can compare that with the dimensions of the FrameworkElement.
 ![](/Images/LostMouseCapture Position View.png)